 Timber (litter and understory) and brush (2 feet).
 Significant mountain pine beetle mortality in lodgepole pine from a 20 year old epidemic has created significant dead and downed pockets primarily in the upper elevations.
 Mid elevations are a mix of nearly pure Douglas-fir and pockets of mixed conifer with a brush understory.
-Many areas have large granitic boulders with both dead and live (mostly cured at this point in the year) fuels.
+Many areas have large granitic boulders with both dead and live (mostly cured at this point in the year) fuels which are difficult to suppress.
 Lower elevations transition to areas of heavily grazed grass/sage and pockets of Douglas-fir and juniper which transition into nearly completely grass fuels on the valley bottom.

 |Projected Incident Activity|